-The protein processing defect can result in defective glycosylation of endogenous myelin glycoprotein antigens and exogenous viral glycoproteins antigens with consequent defective formation of MHC-antigen complex.
-The
+The protein processing defect can result in defective glycosylation of endogenous myelln glycoprotein antigens and exogenous viral glycoproteins antigens with consequent defective formation of the MHC-antigen complex.
+The MHC linked peptide transporter, a Pglycoprotein which transports the MHC-antigen complex to the antigen presenting cell surface has an ATP binding site.
+The peptide transporter is dysfunctional in the presence of Mg++ deficiency.
+This results in defective transport of the MHC class-1 glycoprotein antigen complex to the antigen presenting cell surface for recognition by the

-MHC linked peptide transporter, a P-glycoprotein which transports MHC-antigen complex to the antigen presenting cell surface, has ATP binding site.
-The peptide transporter is dysfunctional in the presence of Mg^{++} deficiency.
-This results in defective transport of MHC class-1 glycoprotein antigen complex to the antigen presenting cell surface for recognition by CD_4 or CD_8 cell.
-Defective presentation of endogenous myelin glycoprotein antigen can explain the immune dysregulation in MS. A CD8 MHC class-1 restricted immune dysregulatory defect has been described in MS. Defective presentation of exogenous viral antigens can produce immune evasion by the virus as in AIDS dementia.
+CD4 or CD8 cell.
+Defective presentation of the endogenous myelin glycoprotein antigen can explain the immune dysregulation in MS. A CD8 MHC class-1 restricted immune dysregulatory defect has been described in MS. Defective presentation of exogenous viral antigens can produce immune evasion by the virus as in AIDS dementia.
 Viral persistence has been implicated in the development of tumours (ebstein barr virus and lymphoma), degenerations (Parkinson's disease and corona virus) and schizophrenia (borna virus disease).
-A number of fucose and sialic acids containing natural ligands are involved in trafficking of leukocytes and similar breaches in the blood brain barrier.
-The adhesion of the lymphocyte producing leukocyte trafficking and extravasation into the perivascular space have been described in MS. Altered myelin glycoprotein, due to defective glycosylation and an alteration in GAG of proteoglycans of myelin can affect the structural integrity of myelin leading on to demyelination.
-Abnormal glycosylated tumour antigens can lead to a defective tumour antigen presentation and loss of immunesurveillance by the natural killer cells.
-Altered cell surface glycoproteins, glycolipids, and GAG can lead to defective contact inhibition and oncogenesis.
+A number of fucose and sialic acids containing natural ligands are involved in trafficking of leukocytes and similar breaches in the blood brain barrier and adhesion of the lymphocyte producing leukocyte trafficking and extravasation in to the perivascular space have been described in MS. Altered myelin glycoprotein due to defective glycosylation and alteration in GAG of proteoglycans of myelin can affect the structural integrity of myelin leading on to demyelination.
+Abnormally glycosylated tumour antigens can lead to defective tumour antigen presentation and loss of immunosurveillance by the natural killer cells.
+Altered cell surface glycoproteins, glycolipids and GAG can lead to defective contact inhibition and oncogenesis.
 A number of fucose and sialic acids containing natural ligands have been implicated in neoplastic transformation and metastasis.
-The MHC glycoproteins are involved in the formation of synaptic connectivity during neuronal development.
-The defective formation and presentation of MHC - neuronal glycoprotein complex can lead on to disordered synaptic connectivity and functional disorders like schizophrenia and epilepsy.
-Thus in the hyperdigoxinemic right hemisphere dominant state there is reduced lysosomal stability, defective ubiquitin dependent proteolytic processing of proteins and an alteration in the glycoconjugate structure leading to their defective catabolism and accumulation.
-There is also a defect in the MHC antigen-presenting pathway leading on to immunodysregulation and viral persistence.
+The MHC glycoproteins are involved in formation of synaptic connectivity during neuronal development.
+Defective formation and presentation of the MHC - neuronal glycoprotein complex can lead on to disordered synaptic connectivity and functional disorders like schizophrenia and epilepsy.

+Thus in the hyperdigoxinemic right hemisphere dominant state there is reduced lysosomal stability, defective ubiquitin dependent proteolytic processing of proteins and alteration in the glycoconjugate structure leading on to their defective catabolism and accumulation.
+There is also a defect in the MHC antigen presenting pathway leading on to immunodysregulation and viral persistence.

-Archaeal Digoxin and Alteration in Membrane Structure and Membrane Formation - Relation to Cerebral Dominance
+Endosymbiotic Archaeal Digoxin and Alteration in Membrane Structure and Membrane Formation